 For computer-based testing, STCs must also: Confirm that all the testing devices meet the requirements needed to administer the computer-based tests.
 Confirm that headphones are available for every student taking computer-based tests for ELA/L or accommodations/accessibility purposes only.
 Print student testing tickets.
-Create computer-based test sessions in PearsonAccess^{next}.
-Verify the students needing accessibility features and/or accommodations (e.g., text-to-speech) have been assigned the correct test form.
-If needed, remind Test Administrators that there are task-based PearsonAccess ^{next} training modules on how to start and stop test sessions.
+Create proctor groups in Assessment Delivery and Management Platform (ADAM).
+Verify the students needing accessibility features and/or accommodations (e.g., text-to-speech) have been assigned the correct test form. -- ---